 This Plan also envisions a continued focus on housing by proposing a diverse mix of residential choices throughout Downtown Bethesda in order to accommodate more workers and reduce commuter traffic congestion.
-The Plan estimates an ultimate build-out over the next 20 years of approximately 8,456 additional multi-unit residential units, a 81 percent increase above current levels.
+The Plan estimates a maximum of 8,456 additional multi-unit residential units if limited commercial development occurs.
 Figure 2.02 shows the existing land use in the 1994 Plan and Figure 2.04 the existing zoning.
 The Plan recommends confirming all zoning within the Sector Plan boundary, except where zoning changes are proposed and illustrated on recommended zoning plans.
 Figure 2.05 shows recommended zoning.